Skip to main content Skip to accessibility

 Going to a clinic

 Your assigned health visitor will let you know which clinic is in your area.
 However, you're welcome to go to any clinic on the Island.
-To find out when clinics are running, see the FHHC website.
+Find times and locations of the clinics on health visiting service on FNHC.

 The clinics are free of charge and you do not need an appointment.
 You can go to a clinic with your child from birth up to the age of 5.